tmijs/docs/_posts/v1.0.0-rc1/2016-01-01-Twitch API.md

 ## Node

 We support all of the options available from the [request](https://github.com/request/request#requestoptions-callback) module.
+The response body is parsed as JSON.

 ~~~ javascript
 client.api({